This post may contain affiliate links. You can read my disclosure page for more information.

 And if cupcakes aren’t your thing, you can’t go wrong with cookies.
 Just grab a set of Easter cookie cutters, roll out your favorite cookie dough and decorate away!

 If you don’t want to make cookies, you can order absolutely gorgeous cookies from places like Williams-Sonoma.

 How about candy?
-I visited my daughter at college this past weekend and we made Easter candy using a little mold.
+I visited my daughter at college last spring for Mom’s Weekend and we made Easter candy using a little mold.
 We made chocolate, pink strawberry, and vanilla candy and then we tried our hand at a swirl of all three flavors.
 They turned out better than we expected.